causerp/cangjie_runtime/stdlib/doc/libs/std/io/io_package_api/io_package_classes.md

 initial capacity: 11
 reserve 5: 16
 reserve 2: 16
-Error: The additional must be greater than or equal to 0.
+Error: The addition must be greater than or equal to 0.
 Error: The maximum value for capacity expansion cannot exceed the maximum value of Int64.
 ```